 Highlight

-To highlight text, surround the text with two equals symbols on each side
+To highlight text, surround the text with two equal symbols on each side

 How to Make Links in Obsidian